innerr/ticat/README.md

 ```
 ...
 [dev.bench]
+      @ready
-     'build binary in pwd, then restart cluster and do benchmark. @ready'
+     'build binary in pwd, then restart cluster and do benchmark.'
 [bench.jitter-scan]
+      @ready @scanner
-     'pretend to scan jitter @ready'
+     'pretend to scan jitter'
 ```
 It does "build" and "restart" before bench according to the help string, useful for develeping.